 In this era of potent medications and interventional cardiovascular (CV) procedures, the

-risk with nonmedication approaches makes an essential contribution to CV risk reduction.
+with nonmedication approaches makes an essential contribution to CV risk reduction.

 Available information on TLC and modifiable CV risk factors was reviewed and assessed.
+Modifiable

-A contribution to the control of CV risk factors can occur without the start of medications and
+A contribution to the control of CV risk factors can occur without the start of medications and there

-supervised and group TLC.
+and group TLC.
 TLC includes physical activity, diet, and smoking cessation.

-motivated patients can prolong their lives significantly by dedication to TLC.
+patients can prolong their lives significantly by dedication to TLC.

 healthy diet, and smoking cessation.